lrothack/cookiecutter-pydevops/README.md

 - Run `make docker-build` in order to analyze, test, package, report to SonarQube and deploy in a multi-stage Docker build.
 Test your docker image with `docker run`.

-Advanced configurations can be made in the config sections of `Makefile`.
+Advanced configurations can be made in the *configuration* sections of `Makefile`.
 See [lrothack/dev-ops](https://github.com/lrothack/dev-ops) for more information.